efeveret01/Covid_Exploration_And_Visualization/README.md

 3. **Visualization (Power BI):**
 The SQL views are imported into Power BI to build an interactive dashboard.
-See Covid_BI_Project.pbix for the final dashboard.
+See covid_dashboard.pbix for the final dashboard.

 ## How to Run

-1. Download Covid_BI_Project.pbix from the repository file list.
+1. Download covid_dashboard.pbix from the repository file list.

 2. Open the .pbix file in Power BI Desktop.
 (Ensure you have Power BI Desktop installed.)